-Most of the disks were early to mid 1980s-era 5.25-inch double Density DS/DD disks with a capacity of 160KB.
-Small amount of data right?
-Well the issue with most recoveries form older media isn’t size it is format, file extension and media damage especially on floppy disks.
+Most of the disks were early to mid-1980s-era 5.25-inch double Density DS/DD disks with a capacity of 160KB.
+A small amount of data right?
+Well, the issue with most recoveries from older media isn’t the size, it is the format, file extension, and media damage, especially on floppy disks.
 These disk used an older operating system called CP/M. Control Program for Microcomputers, was an operating system from 30-40 years ago.
 It ceased being used when Microsoft’s DOS became prominent.

 The track format of the disks posed problems that took three months alone to reverse engineer, and many had physical damage.
 When the project was complete about 95% of the data was recovered and a modern engineering marvel was complete by DriveSavers.

 So what do the disks contain?
-When professional data recovery companies are contracted the data on a drive is confidential so we may never know.
+When professional data recovery companies have been contracted the data on a drive is confidential so we may never know.